 When the thousand years are completed.
 The Greek word for when is hotan.
-In numerous places where it is used it points to the beginning of something new.
+In numerous places where it is used, it points to the beginning of something new.
 For example, John 16:13: But when He, the Spirit of truth, comes, He will guide you into all the truth.
 Thus, when He, the Spirit of truth, comes, something new will begin: He will guide you into all the truth.
-Similarly, When the thousand years are completed, something new will take place: Satan will be released from his prison.
-This something new will be characterized by furious rebellion, totally out of character with the general tenor of the Kingdom.
-Because of its newness and radically different character from that of the Kingdom, it is best to think of Satan's release not so much as marking the end of the Kingdom, but as marking the beginning of a new period of time will begin, which we'll call the Millennium-Eternity Interval.
+Similarly, When the thousand years are completed, something two new things will take place, First, because the thousand years had been completed, a new period of time will begin, which we'll call the Millennium-Eternity Interval.
 Second, Satan will be released from his prison and incite a massive rebellion against the camp of the saints and the beloved city, Jerusalem.
 Ultimately, Satan's rebellion will be against the Lord Jesus Christ, for He will be ruling His people and the whole earth from Jerusalem.

 There will be angelic and human participants in the rebellion.

 1. Then I saw an angel coming down from heaven, holding the key of